OpenEvalProject/evals/manuscripts/elife-23329/v2/manuscript.md

 ## Materials and methods

-## Electron microscopy
+### Electron microscopy

 For the optic nerve, 3 male (8–10 weeks old) Sprague-Dawley rats were anaesthetised and perfused through the heart with fixative containing 2.5% glutaraldehyde and 2% paraformaldehyde in 0.1 M cacodylate buffer.
 The optic nerves were dissected out, post-fixed with 1% OsO4 in 0.1 M cacodylate buffer, embedded in EPON and polymerised.
 Serial ultrathin (70 nm) sections, perpendicular to the nerve’s long axis, were cut on an ultramicrotome and picked up on an osmium-coated glass slide.
 Back-scattered images were obtained on a scanning electron microscope (Hitachi SU8010) with a working distance of 2 mm, 1–1.5 kV accelerating voltage, scan speed of 40 or 80 s, and a typical pixel size of 1.65 nm at x30,000 magnification, and were analysed with ImageJ (FIJI).
 Node length (assessed from the number of sections containing the node) and mean axon diameter at the node (assessed as axon perimeter/π) were measured (uncorrected for tissue shrinkage during fixation).

-## Tracer injections and node labelling
+### Tracer injections and node labelling

 Four male 8–10 week old rats were anaesthetized with isoflurane and killed by cervical dislocation in accordance with United Kingdom animal experimentation regulations.
 After decapitation the brain was carefully dissected from the skull and 1 mm thick coronal slices containing the corpus callosum were obtained from the forebrain (from 4 to 8 mm rostral of the olfactory bulb) using a tissue cutter block.
 A 10% solution of tetramethylrhodamine dextran (MW 3000, Invitrogen, Paisley, UK) was iontophoretically injected into the cortical grey matter.
 Thereafter slices were incubated in oxygenated aCSF containing (in mM) 124 NaCl, 26 NaHCO3, 1 NaH2PO4, 2.5 KCl, 2 MgCl2, 2 CaCl2, 10 glucose, bubbled with 95% O2/5% CO2 for 2 hr at room temperature to allow for diffusion of the tracer.
 After incubation slices were immersion fixed in PFA and resliced at 80–100 µm for subsequent immunohistochemical labelling of nodal (NaV1.6) and paranodal (Caspr) marker proteins.

-## Immunohistochemistry and confocal microscopy
+### Immunohistochemistry and confocal microscopy

 Optic nerves and 4 mm thick coronal sections of fronto-parietal (motor) cortex (from 4 to 8 mm rostral of the olfactory bulb) from brains of 4 male (8–10 week old) Sprague-Dawley rats were either perfusion or immersion-fixed in 4% paraformaldehyde in PBS.
 Fixed tissue was then cut into 50 µm slices using a Leica vibratome VT1200S or, for NaV1.6 density experiments, cut into 10 µm sections using a cryostat.
 Slices were blocked and permeabilised in 10% horse serum and 0.5% Triton X-100 in PBS.
 Immunofluorescence labelling was performed over 3 days with the following primary antibodies: rabbit anti-NaV1.6 (Alomone, 1:500); mouse anti-Caspr clone K65/35 (Neuromab, UC Davies, 1:100).
 Slices were then washed extensively (3 × 20 min) and incubated overnight with secondary antibodies: anti-rabbit AlexaFluor488 (Invitrogen, 1:500), anti-mouse Dy-Light 647 (Jackson Immunoresearch, 1:500).
 Slices were then washed 3 × 10 min in PBS and mounted with Dako Fluorescent Mounting Medium.
 Slices were viewed using an LSM700 or LSM780 confocal microscope using a 63x (NA 1.4) oil immersion lens, and images were acquired with LSM software with the pinhole set to 1 Airy unit for the Caspr signal, resulting in an optical slice of 0.8 µm.
 Pixel size was 39.7 nm for Figure 1A–H and 99.2 nm for Figure 1I and 52.7 nm for node measurements in Figure 2 and 263.6 nm for internode measurements in Figure 2.

-## Image analysis
+### Image analysis

 For node length analysis, confocal images were analysed using ImageJ software.
 Images were background subtracted and only nodes that lay approximately parallel to the plane of section (i.e. displayed nodal NaV1.6 labelling with flanking Caspr-labelled paranodes all within a single 0.8 µm optical slice) were selected.
 Measuring the angle of the axon to the plane of the slice for a subset of 10 randomly chosen axons showed that the apparent node length measured in this way underestimated the actual node length by only 1.7% ± 0.6%.
 A maximum intensity projection was generated of the sections in which Caspr labelling was present for a particular node (up to five interleaved confocal slices at 0.38 µm intervals, with a maximum stack thickness of 2.32 µm), and a line intensity profile (the thickness of which was slightly less than the Caspr labelling thickness) was drawn spanning both Caspr-labelled paranodes.
 The size of the node was then calculated using a MATLAB (The MathWorks, Inc.) script which measures the distance between the half maximum intensity for each paranode.
 Node diameter, paranode length and axon diameter were measured using the line tool in ImageJ over NaV1.6 staining (for node diameter) and over the Caspr staining (for axon diameter and paranode length).
 NaV1.6 staining was summed over the nodal area to obtain a parameter assumed to be proportional to sodium channel number.
 Internode length was measured in three dimensions in FIJI using the simple neurite tracer plugin (Longair et al., 2011).
 Data were not corrected for tissue shrinkage during fixation.

-## Simulations
+### Simulations

 To simulate action potential propagation along myelinated axons, we implemented, in MATLAB, model C of Richardson et al. (2000) (at 37°C, with the unphysiologically low membrane capacitance of Richardson et al. (2000) corrected to a normal value).
 The differential equations of the model were derived and solved as in Halter and Clark (1991).
 In brief, the axon is divided into compartments representing the node, paranode and internode.
 For each time step, current flow across the axonal or total myelin membrane is calculated from the values of voltage (and its rate of change), and the membrane capacitance and membrane conductances present per unit length (simultaneously solving the differential equations that define activation and inactivation of the voltage-gated currents present at the node), and intracellular and periaxonal axial current flow are calculated from the intracellular or periaxonal resistance per unit length and the gradient of intracellular or periaxonal voltage.
 Details of the parameters used are summarised in Table 1.
 The MATLAB code used can be obtained immediately on request from the authors; it will be written up and documented as a resource for free access from GitHub by August 1st 2017.

 Simulations were carried out as in Bakiri et al. (2011) except that the periaxonal space under the myelin was included (51 nodes were simulated and conduction speed was measured between nodes 20 and 30).
 This model includes fast and persistent Na+, and slow K+, voltage-gated channels at the node, but omits voltage-gated K+ channels at the juxtaparanode (which are little activated because the 100 mV voltage change of the action potential is distributed across the 11–15 membranes of the 5–7 myelin wraps and the axon, implying only a 7–9 mV voltage change across the axonal membrane).
 For simplicity, the node length was usually assumed to be the same at all nodes on the axon, i.e. we ignored the variability in node length along the same axon described in Figure 2.
 The node diameter was set to the mean value measured experimentally, i.e. 0.73 µm (in 164 nodes) for the optic nerve, and 0.64 µm (in 158 nodes) for cortex.
 The region between two nodes, 139.3 µm long for the optic nerve (Butt et al., 1994) and 81.7 µm long for the cortical axons (the mean value measured in layer V from 30 internodes, see main text), was kept constant when node length was varied (both for simplicity, and because there was no correlation of node length and internode length: Figure 2E).
 This internodal region was divided (along its length) into 66 and 86 compartments for the optic nerve and the cortex, respectively, the end 2.11 and 1.90 µm parts of which represent the paranode where the myelin attaches to the axon (values measured in 164 and 158 nodes, respectively, from the length of the Caspr labelling; the number of compartments used has to be large for the simulation to be accurate, and needs to be chosen so that an integral number of compartments can represent the paranodal junction; the number was adjusted appropriately when simulating different internode lengths).
 The internodal axon diameter is larger than the diameter at the node (Halter and Clark, 1991; Berthold and Rydmark, 1983), although this difference is a much smaller percentage for small than for large axons (Rydmark and Berthold, 1983).
 The internodal and paranodal axon diameters were set to 0.82 µm and 0.73 µm for the optic nerve and cortex, respectively (mean values obtained from 164 axons in optic nerve and 158 cortical axons from the diameter of the paranodal Caspr labelling), so that the node diameters were 88% and 86% of the internodal axon diameters respectively.
 Apart from at the paranodes, the internodal axon was assumed to be surrounded by a periaxonal space of thickness 15 nm (Robertson, 1959; Mierzwa et al., 2010; Möbius et al., 2016), and to have a g ratio (axon diameter/myelin diameter) of 0.79 in the optic nerve and 0.8 in the cortex (Sugimoto et al., 1984; Oorschot et al., 2013; to obtain an integral number of myelin wraps these values were adjusted slightly, to 0.78 and 0.81 respectively).
 This led to the optic nerve and cortical axons having 7 and 5 myelin wraps, respectively assuming a myelin wrap periodicity of 15.6 nm (Agrawal et al., 2009; Harris and Attwell, 2012).
 The periaxonal space at the paranode, because of the structure of the attachment of the myelin to the axon at the paranode, is thought to comprise (Mierzwa et al., 2010) a pathway of cross sectional area A = 170 nm2, which spirals around the axon (from the node to the periaxonal space of the internode) for a total distance of approximately D = π.d.Nwraps where Nwraps is the number of myelin wraps and d is the axon diameter.
-A periaxonal space of width w, along a paranode of length L, would have the same resistance as this pathway ifL/(π.d.w)=D/Aorw=A.L/(π.D.d)=A.L./[(π.d)2.Nwraps]
+A periaxonal space of width w, along a paranode of length L, would have the same resistance as this pathway if

+$$
+L/(\pi.d.w)=D/Aorw=A.L/(\pi.D.d)=A.L./[(\pi.d)^{2}.N_{wraps}]
+$$

 The effective value of w used to model this spiral pathway for the optic nerve and cortical axons was thus 0.0077 nm and 0.0123 nm respectively.

 In the main text we present calculations showing that a given change of conduction speed can be produced far more efficiently (in terms of the change of membrane area needed) by shortening of the node than by adding another wrap of myelin.
 Those calculations ignore the possibility that, when the node is shortened, the internode needs to be lengthened by the same amount in order to maintain the axon length.
 It is unclear whether the sub-micron node length changes postulated in our calculation would actually require remodelling of the adjacent myelin sheath – conceivably slackness in the somewhat non-straight internode would allow the change of node length to be accommodated without a change of internode length, and furthermore node length might change by an eversion of the paranodal loops closest to the node without any other significant change to the myelin sheath (reviewed by Arancibia-Carcamo and Attwell, 2014).
 Thus, small changes in nodal length might well occur without major remodelling of the myelin sheath.
 Nevertheless, if one assumes that node shortening by X µm absolutely does require an X µm elongation of the myelin sheath, then more membrane changes are needed than are accounted for in our simple calculation.
 One can show mathematically that the sheath membrane area increase is larger than the area decrease at the node by a factor of 2x(number of myelin wraps)x(mean radius of wraps)/(node radius), which is roughly 18.4 for the optic nerve and 13 for the cortex.
 Accounting for these area changes (and noting that, in this situation, there is no change of total axon length) would reduce the ratio of the membrane area changes needed to produce a given speed change (when adding a layer of myelin to the sheath versus changing the node length) from 1006-fold to 55-fold for the optic nerve and from 273-fold to 21-fold for the cortex, but these ratios remain impressively large, and so the energetic argument favouring speed tuning by alteration of the node length still holds.

-## Statistics
+### Statistics

 Data are shown as mean±s.e.m.
 Comparisons are via 2-tailed Student’s t-tests unless otherwise stated.
 Assessment of whether the slope of linear regressions differed significantly from zero was obtained using the t-statistic for the slope.